slab14/IoT_Sec_Gateway/README.md

 **How it works:**

 0. The controller parses the [JSON policy file](https://github.com/brytul/IoT_Sec_Gateway/blob/master/policies/cloudlab-NewPolicy20.json).
-1. The initial Snort container (docker_containers/demo_cont/snort_demoA) allows only ping (ICMP) messages to be passed from the user/attacker to the IoT device.
+1. The initial Snort container (docker_containers/demo_cont/snort_demoA) allows all packets to be passed from the user/attacker to the IoT device.
 It will create a Snort alert when it detects an ICMP packet (a ping).
 2. When the controller receives an initial ARP packet, it starts up the middlebox and creates the routing rules.
 3. The initial middlebox (DemoA) allows ICMP packets as per snort configuration
 4. Sending an ICMP packet will trigger a chnage of state for the IoT device and deploy a transitionary middlebox (DemoB)